-Students in the class are divided into 5 topics (2 groups per topic).
+Students in the class are divided into 4 or 5 topics (2 groups per topic).
 Each group reads and discusses scholarly articles generally related to the assigned topic, ultimately producing a blog entry that shows how anthropological analyses can help us understand humanitarian and development issues better.
 At the end of each semester, the students have a chance to meet with professionals in these sectors and discuss their ‘findings’.

 - Refugees and asylum seekers

 - On professionals working with and for refugees and asylum seekers.